peti12352/lego_viewer/README.md

 ## Notes

-- A stable internet connection is required as the LDraw parts library and other dependencies are fetched remotely via CDN.
+- A stable internet connection is required for full functionality (see Online Requirement).
 - This project is designed for modern web browsers with good WebGL support.
-- No build process is necessary; all files are served statically.
+- Tailwind CSS styles are compiled and optimized; ensure you run the build command (`npm run build:css`) after making style changes or modifying HTML/JS class usage.